Syndicode

 One of the major reasons why quality assurance is important is that it works towards the standardization of software development processes.
 A consistent result is impossible if a function operates differently depending on who does it and when.
 The solution to this problem is to clearly explain the desired outcome under a certain condition.

 This way, a digital product is created with quality already “built-in”, rather than going through the product’s constituents and trying to bring them up to the desired level after the development is finished.
-The latter also happens if the quality assurance process was implemented at the very end of the software life cycle process.
+The latter also happens if the quality assurance process is implemented at the very end of the software life cycle process.

 Another QA objective is to limit variation where it’s unavoidable by outlining the limits of normal variation and those that represent a problem.
 Finally, and maybe most importantly, QA aims to deliver maximum value to the end-user.
 In some cases, everything that doesn’t bring any value should be removed.